Beer’s ideas – and scientism

 · adding another control system in parallel to the existing one.

-And if the actors in the system are self-determining (can choose their own response to a stimulus) two more options could be:
+And suppose the actors in the system are self-determining - can choose their own response to a stimulus.

 · empower actors in the target system to determine their own actions, in the light of given goals